Kuban Nogai uprising

-The Kuban Nogai Uprising of 1783 was the last significant attempt of the Nogai steppe nomads to resist the expansion of Russia.
+The Kuban Nogai uprising (Suvorov's Transkuban campaign) of 1783 saw the last significant attempt of the Nogai steppe nomads to resist the expansion of Russia.
 Its defeat opened the way for Slavic colonization of the lands north of the Caucasus and was an early step in the Russian conquest of the Caucasus.
 It resulted from the annexation of Crimea by the Russian Empire and tsarist plans to resettle the Nogais to the Urals.
 It was brutally suppressed in a few months by the troops under the command of Alexander Suvorov.